California barley

 Meadow Barley

-An invasive annual with much wider, bushier seed heads that break into sharp segments when dry.
+Wall barley is an invasive annual grass with much wider, flatter seed heads that break apart easily into sharp segments.

 Frequently Asked Questions